AutoGradingDeputy/YAD/yad-doc/docs/isolator.md

 ### Isolate Class
 ` isolate c source.cpp destination.cpp "class  class-name" `

-By default, it only isolates the class with its member functions.
-Adding the option '-all' also isolates all its dependent classes:
+By default, it only isolates the class with its member functions' implementation.
+Adding the option '-all' gives more options:

+- Isolates the class with all its dependent classes (inherited classes and friend classes).
+`isolate c source.cpp destination.cpp "class  class-name" -all t`

+- Isolates the class definition only.
-` isolate c source.cpp destination.cpp "class  class-name" -all True`
+`isolate c source.cpp destination.cpp "class  class-name" -all c`

 ## How does it work?
-First of all the desired function\class must have the same signature in both source and destination files, then Isolator will search for the desired function\class inside source.cpp and take a copy of it, after that it will search for the desired function\class inside destination.cpp.
+Isolator will search for the desired function\class inside source.cpp and take a copy of it, after that it will search for the desired function\class inside destination.cpp and inserts it in the appropriate place as described below.
+Searching for a function or class depends on signature matching.

 ## Where it will be inserted?
 ### <strong> Isolate fucntion: </strong>